The team

 Casey

-Casey is a strategic community architect with a perspective spanning Venture Capital and early-stage startups in Asia.
-At a renowned Taipei-based VC she focused on the evaluation of high-growth deal flow across Taiwan and Southeast Asia, gaining direct insight into the structural barriers and relationship layers that govern capital allocation.
-She is the founder of Kind Bonding, a London-based community that has engaged over 1,000 participants through curated exchange.
-Her analytical background from National Taiwan University lets her navigate closed-door networks with precision.
+Casey Ya-Wen Lee is a strategic community architect with a unique perspective spanning Venture Capital and early-stage startups in Asia.
+During her time at a renowned Taipei-based VC, she focused on the evaluation of high-growth deal flow across Taiwan and Southeast Asia, gaining direct insight into the structural barriers and relationship layers that govern capital allocation.
+A proven leader in scaling high-trust environments, she is the founder of Kind Bonding, a prominent London-based community that has engaged over 1,000 participants through curated exchange.
+Her success in building a self-sustaining network in London, combined with her analytical background from National Taiwan University (NTU), allows her to navigate closed-door networks with the precision needed to surface high-signal opportunities and foster deep founder-investor alignment.

 • National Taiwan University